 # Start the application

 Feel free to specify the exact version of NodeJS when building.
-I use the previous latest LTS and have had no issues.
-Spearating the application into build and run layers can be beneficial for a smaller container image size.
+Separating the application into build and run layers can be beneficial for a smaller container size.
 In my use case, this is not needed as I migrate the database on application startup.
-Lastly, this guide will also work for package managers other than pnpm.
+This guide will also work for package managers other than pnpm.